 Rethink your meals

 You don’t have to eat breakfast foods at breakfast.
-It is perfectly fine to have leftovers from last night’s dinner for breakfast the next day.
+Having leftovers from last night’s dinner for breakfast the next day is perfectly fine.

 Meal prep staples you can cook in multiple ways